steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-a-Modulation-Matrix.md

 ![Creating a Modulation Matrix Pan Group](../images/Creating-a-Mod-Matrix-Pan-Group.png)

-4. Go inside the new Pan group, rename the knob template to "Pan_1", change its template reference to "KnobSVG7_Bi" and set its template parameters as follows.
+4. In the new Pan group, rename the knob template to "Pan_1", change its template reference to "KnobSVG7_Bi" and set its template parameters as follows:

 #### Properties